intersystems-dach/ownobjectscriptextension/README.md

 - `Add Method Description Template`: Adds a description template to your Method or ClassMethod.
 See [here](https://github.com/phil1436/ownobjectscriptextension#add-method-description-template) for more information.
 - `Add Inline Comments`: Adds a comment in the current Method every specified count of lines without any comment (Default is every 5 lines).

+### Own ObjectScript SQL

+- `Make Select Statement`: Copies a SQL-Select-Statement based on the currently opened file to the clipboard.
+If *OpenSQLFile* is enabled a sql file will be generated.

+> Tip: Install the [SQLTools](https://github.com/mtxr/vscode-sqltools) Extension to execute the query directly in VSCode.

 ---

 ## Options